phuctm97/img/README.md

 The project use [Puppeteer] to launch and capture screenshot from a headless Chrome.

-- **server/v1**: parses API v1 requests and generates static HTML.
-Update `parser.ts` to change query API, `template.ts` to change how the image looks.
+- **server/v1**: parse API v1 requests and generate static HTML.

+  - Change `parser.ts` to update query API.
+  - Change `template.ts` to customize output images.

-- **server/v2**: parses API v2 requests and generates static HTML.
-Update `parser.ts` to change query API, `template.ts` to change how the image looks.
+- **server/v2**: parse API v2 requests and generate static HTML.

+  - Change `parser.ts` to update query API.
+  - Change `template.ts` to customize output images.

 - **server/\*.ts**: utils to process HTML and capture screenshots.